MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualenginesessionfactory.md

 ###### Parameters

 * `version` The version of the Session object to get.
-* `ppSession` The Session object if the version requested is supported.
+* `ppSession` The Session object, if the version requested is supported.

 ###### Returns